vibrato/packer-bamboo-agent/README.md

 ## Prerequisites

 You will need to have Packer installed to create AMIs.
-Packer is distributed as as binary package which can be downloaded from https://www.packer.io/downloads.html
+Packer is distributed as a binary package which can be downloaded from https://www.packer.io/downloads.html

 ### Alternative method on MacOS